Workflow and Content in Three Acts

 Act 2: Production

 This involves all the activities required to generate images, photos, videos, scripts, copy, etc. for the desired marketing impact and outcomes.
-It encompasses project management, cost controls, and processes to review, approve and manage content with appropriate security, access controls, and rights management
+It encompasses project management, cost controls, and processes to review, approve, and manage content with appropriate security, access controls, and rights management

 Act 3: Delivery & distribution